pop-team/pop-win/PROGRAMMING.md

 ### POPSensor parallel class
 POPSensor is the primary class to use in a POPWin application.
 It allows the user to access the remote sensors.
 Its main methods are:

-- **Constructor**: specifies the name of the JSON file that describes resources and start acquiring data from the remote sensors.
+- **Constructor**: specifies the IP of the machine connected to the target WSN and the name of the JSON file that describes resources and start acquiring data from the remote sensors.
 - **ExecuteQuery**: returns the data that was gathered by the SQL request in the form of a POPSensorData object.
-- **Broadcast**  : broadcast one message to all sensors
+- **Broadcast**  : broadcast one message to all sensors in the WSN

 [Full definition](POPSensor.ph).

 ### SensorProxy parallel class
-One POPSensor object can connect to one or many POPSensor class.
+One POPSensor object can connect to one or many SensorProxy class.
 This second class handles the communication with the gateway sensor.
-The POPSensor object will create one POPSensor for each gateway sensor connected on USB.
+The POPSensor object will create one SensorProxy for each gateway sensor connected on USB.
 This is transparent to the programmer so this class should not be used directly.

 [Full definition](SensorProxy.ph).